 Hit the “Start” button to kick off the process.

-So, this is how you can make a bootable USB drive with Rufus tool which is ready to be used for installing Windows 10.
+So, this is how you can create a bootable Windows 10 USB flash drive with Rufus tool which is ready to be used for installing Windows 10 on your PC.